-- 1 dog with melanoma had a When a cancer disappears completely after treatment. to the treatment.
+- 1 dog with melanoma had a complete response to the treatment.

-- 1 dog with OS had a good When a tumour gets smaller after treatment but does not completely disappear. meaning that some of the lung lesions shrank and others completely disappeared.
+- 1 dog with OS had a good partial response meaning that some of the lung lesions shrank and others completely disappeared.

 - 5 dogs (2 had OS) showed disease stabilisation meaning the lung lesions stopped growing but did not get smaller.

 - 11 dogs did not respond to the treatment and the cancer progressed.

 The researchers tested several different doses of IL-15 and found that 70 micrograms resulted in severe side effects.
 A dose of 50 micrograms was well tolerated and deemed to be the best dose.
 It was also the dose given to the dog that had a complete response to the drug.

 This was a phase 1 study meaning that only a small number of dogs were enrolled, and the focus was on finding the best dose, which the researchers achieved.
 The results also showed that IL-15 may be effective at treating cancer as some dogs responded to the drug even when IL-15 was only given for 2 weeks.
 The researchers suggested that a longer course of treatment or giving the drug in combination with other drugs would be worth investigating in both dogs and people with OS.

 This study is an example of how clinical trials in dogs with OS can both benefit dogs who are receiving potentially life-saving treatment and help inform human trials.
 A successful trial in pet dogs provides more information and confidence in doing similar trials in people.

 Did you know dogs may also be able to smell cancer?
 Visit our previous blog where we discuss a recent study where dogs were trained to sniff out OS.